Sojworld/alx-system_engineering-devops/0x01-shell_permissions/README.md

-script that and empty file hello
+script that adds execute permission to the owner of file hello